Welcome to today's edition of the Rush 24-7 podcast.

 You're absolutely right.

-Snerdley's frowning as though he doesn't get it.
+Snurdley's frowning as though he doesn't get it.

-What's so hard about what's so hard to understand?
+What's so hard about understanding?

-The working poor are conservative.
+The working poor are conservative, meaning they're working.

-Meaning they're working, they're poor, but they're working.
+They're poor, but they're working.

 The unworking poor sitting around watching Oprah, Democrats.

-By the way, I have funny.
+By the way, I have funny stuff.

-I was giving them the the donation.
+I was giving them the donation.

-It's Donald Trump's club here, which is the old Marjorie Merriweather post home.
+It's Donald Trump's club here, which is the old Marjorie Merriweather Post home.

-And it's you know, it's the East Coast's Hearst Castle.
+And it's, you know, it's the East Coast's Hearst Castle.

 And Trump bought it many, many, many, many moons ago.

-Just beautifully restored it so forth.
+He's restored it, so forth.

-That's where that's where Oprah stays when she comes here.
+That second floor up there, yeah, yeah, that's where Oprah stays when she comes here.

 You know why?

-I said, No, why?
+I said, no, why?

 Because it's got a kitchen right below it.

-Let me ask the question another way, and then uh this is going back to Dick Turban.
+And then this is going back to Dick Turbin.

 What did I do with that?

-Well, I've put it somewhere.
+I've put it somewhere.

 I know I didn't throw it away.